 - Jumper cables.
 Cold weather can wreak havoc on your car and make it difficult to start.
-Keeping jumper cables on hand is always a good idea and could help you avoid an unpleasant or potentially life-threatening situation.
+Keeping jumper cables on hand is always a good idea and could help you avoid an unpleasant or potentially dangerous situation.

 - Cat litter.
 Sure it may seem weird to lug kitty litter around all winter, but if you get stuck, pouring a little around your tires can create the traction you need to get unstuck.
-(Tip: The non-clumping kind works best.)
+(Tip: the non-clumping kind works best.)
 Need to dig out of the driveway?
 Try these eco-friendly alternatives to salt.

 - Shovel.
 Duh.

 - Basic tool kit.
 Pliers, screwdriver, adjustable wrench, pocketknife, duct tape, rope.
 You don’t have to be MacGyver to make use of a few handy tools, and your ingenuity may surprise you in extreme circumstances.

 - Flashlight.
 Winter days are short, so make sure you’re prepared once the sun goes down.
 (And don’t forget extra batteries!)

 - Warm clothes.
 If you’ve been out in the snow and ice trying to free your vehicle, you’ll likely be wet and freezing.
 Keep a change of clothes, including socks, gloves, hat, and boots as well as a blanket or sleeping bag.
 If you have to wait it out in your vehicle, at least you won’t have to do it as a human popsicle.